RishabhDhiman/OkHttp3Extended/README.md

    http://domain.com is correct where as http://domain.com/signin.php is wrong

 3. Once you are done with the above step you are good to go now.
 To create a new request to server you have to create a RequestBody.
 Request body contains the parameters that you want to send to server.
+   **Creating Request Body**
+   RequestBody requestBody = new FormBody.Builder()
+                .add("name", value)
+                .add("name", value).build();

+4. Now, To create a actual connection with server you need to call createConnection function.
+   **If You want that the library itself shows progress dialog use this method**
+     createRequest(String url, RequestBody requestBody, Context context) **If you manually want to show progress dialog use this method**' createRequest(String url, RequestBody requestBody)